ahmedhosny/av-generator/README.md

 3. A .stl file of the calcified deposits

 ## Extract fiduciary points from 3D Slicer (uses RAS coordinate system by default)

+Use the "Markers" module to extract the points

 [![extract fiduciary points](https://img.youtube.com/vi/7CfuikPJ3cI/0.jpg)](https://www.youtube.com/watch?v=7CfuikPJ3cI&feature=youtu.be)

 ## Export stl from 3D Slicer (make sure RAS coordinate is set)

+Use the "Segment Editor" module.
+Once you are happy with the segmentation (either done manually, through thresholding, or a combination of both), export it with RAS coordinates.

 [![export stl](https://img.youtube.com/vi/cMTlLVS4Mlo/0.jpg)](https://www.youtube.com/watch?v=cMTlLVS4Mlo&feature=youtu.be)

 ## Citation